 In the wake of the COVID-19, the people of D.C. are mobilizing to launch and expand real grassroots mutual aid efforts.

-Black Lives Matter DC is raising funds for our Mutual Aid Network East of the River in Washington, D.C.
+Black Lives Matter DC is raising funds for the East of the River Mutual Aid Network in Washington, D.C.
+Our partners include Black Swan Academy, Peace House DC, Peace Fellowship Church and Stop Police Terror Project DC.

 Black Lives Matter DC is a member-based abolitionist organization centering Black people most at risk for state violence in DC, creating the conditions for Black Liberation through the abolition of systems and institutions of white supremacy, capitalism, patriarchy, and colonialism.
 We are located in Washington, DC,

-This Mutual Aid Network is a grassroots, community focused and lead ecosystem for folks in DC (District of Columbia) are engaged in or are looking to plug in.
-We are collecting and purchasing supplies to make hygiene bags, sack lunches and provide other material support that we have started distributing.
-We are working to support as many of our neighbors who are housing and food insecure as well as others that need support East of the River in Wards 7 & 8 as possible.
+This Mutual Aid Network is a grassroots, community-focused and -led ecosystem for folks in DC (District of Columbia) who are engaged in or are looking to plug in.
+We are collecting and purchasing supplies to make hygiene bags, purchase groceries and cleaning supplies and provide other support including small home repairs, school supplies, winter coats, assistance with utility bills, and other basic needs that our neighbors have.
+We are working to support as many of our neighbors who are housing and food insecure as many people as possible who need support East of the River in Wards 7 & 8.

-We also support other individuals, neighborhoods, groups also doing Mutual Aid work as we are all in this together and it’s up to us to care for each other.
-Donations go directly to purchasing supplies for hundreds of hygiene bags (toothpaste, toothbrushes, mouthwash, deodorant, lotion and soap), diapers and wipes, water, toilet paper, and feminine products.
-We are distributing these at school and community meal sites, making home deliveries, and distributing to our unhoused and housing insecure neighbors in the streets.
+We also support other individuals, neighborhoods, groups also doing mutual aid work as we are all in this together and it’s up to us to care for each other.
+Donations go directly to purchasing supplies for hundreds of hygiene bags (toothpaste, toothbrushes, mouthwash, deodorant, lotion and soap), baby and adult diapers and wipes, water, toilet paper, and feminine products.
+We are distributing these as safely as possible by making daily home deliveries, and distributing to our unhoused and housing insecure neighbors in the streets.
 Our hope is to fill the gaps where the government can’t, won’t or we don’t want them to. #WeKeepUsSafe

 This work is critical as Wards 7 & 8 are majority Black and too many of us have bought into the tragic myth that Black people will not/do not get COVID-19 .

-The reality is that those of us living EOR face great systematic disparities in almost every facet of lives.
-Lack of real investment in our children, youth, and elders' well-being/ health and safety, the sourge of genrtification and the illusion of affordable housing, a deadly maternal health crisis, lack of a full service hospital that can handle the peak in this virus means the blow to our communities could be devastating.
+The reality is that those of us living East of the River face great systematic disparities in almost every facet of lives.
+Even before the pandemic, the depths of disinvestment East of the River has been devastating to our community, who are 92% Black and account for nearly half of the District's Black population.
+This includes a lack of real investment in our children, youth, and elders' well-being/health and safety, very few grocery stores offering fresh fruits and vegetables, the scourge of gentrification and the illusion of affordable housing, a deadly maternal health crisis, and a lack of a full service hospital that can handle the peak in this virus.

 If you are new to Mutual Aid and want to know a little more, the Big Door Brigade provides the following definition: